The skills and knowledge to build an inclusive workplace

-Organizations around the world are using the Inclusive Workplace Competencies to….
+Organizations around the world are using TRIEC’s Inclusive Workplace Competencies to…

-- Define inclusive behaviors for leaders and teams
+- Define inclusive behaviours for leaders and teams

 - Develop diversity and inclusion training